LordAfterEight/rusty-vm/rvmasm/README.md

 ```num``` enables you to use any decimal number from 0 to 65535.
 Examples:
 ```ruby
-load A num 7        # number 7 will be loaded into the A register.
-Would be the same as "lit 0x0007" load X num 65535    # number 65535 will be loaded into the X register.
+load A num 7        # Number 7 will be loaded into the A register.
+Would be the same as "lit 0x0007" load X num 65535    # Number 65535 will be loaded into the X register.
 Would be the same as "lit 0xFFFF"
 ```
 </details>